 How we picked our architecture: "Override has a 1-cup-and-1-pin possession limit, so we couldn't use a magazine accumulator.
 We had to choose between three patterns: a single grip that handles both objects (slower but simpler), two specialized grips (faster but more complex), or a hybrid intake design.
 We went with [your choice] because [your reasons].
 The tradeoff was [what you gave up]."

 The cup orientation problem: "The cup has an opaque side and a transparent side.
 If we place a pin into the opaque side, the pin's color doesn't score.
-So our manipulator has to control cup orientation.
-We use [optical sensor / pre-pickup approach / pneumatic flip] to make sure every cup we place has the transparent side toward the pin.
+So the manipulator has to control cup orientation.
+You can use [optical sensor / pre-pickup approach / pneumatic flip] to make sure every cup we place has the transparent side toward the pin.
 Without this, we'd score zero points from our cups."

 Why our choice fits our team: "We're a [first-year / experienced] team with [N] motor ports available after the drivetrain.
 Our match strategy emphasizes [cycle speed / defense / endgame].
 Architecture [A/B/C] fits our skill level and strategy because [your reasoning].
 If we were a different team, we might pick differently — that's the point of an engineering decision matrix."